 Complete and upload the template to any cloud storage of your choice, including IPFS or Arweave if you like.
 Or, go free-form, forget the template, provide other content in the memo that is your artistic contribution.
-It is up to bill owners, or validators, to interpret your memo - so make it as easy for them as you would like.
+It is up to bill owners, or validators, to interpret your memo-so make it as easy for them as you would like.
 If you send a hash, you can indicate to validators to decode as IPFS by sending additional information how to decode by using the end of the lower-bound time code, like adding a "1220" to let validators know to add the "Qm" prefix and convert into Base 58 to reconstruct an IPFS CID.

-How to list arbitrary content in a memo: an example
+How to list IPFS content in a memo: an How to find IPFS content listed as a hash in example a memo